A Direct Proof of the Short-Side Advantage in Random Matching Markets: Our Result

 For this reason, Ashlagi et al.~\cite{AKL17} prove their result indirectly.
-Specifically, rather than doctor-proposal deferred-acceptance algorithm they study the hospital-proposal deferred-acceptance algorithm.
+Specifically, rather than doctor-proposing deferred-acceptance algorithm they study the hospital-proposing deferred-acceptance algorithm.
 Informally, their argument is as follows.
 Because the hospitals form the short side this terminates quickly with the hospital-optimal stable matching.
-They then show that even if a doctor rejects every proposal they receive they are extremely unlikely to receive many proposals.
-Thus the expected rank of their {\em best stable partner} is low.
-This, in turn, implies that in \emph{every} stable matching the doctor is matched with a partner of low rank.
+They then show that even if a doctor rejects every proposal it receives it is extremely unlikely to receive many proposals.
+Thus the expected rank of its {\em best stable partner} is not good.
+This, in turn, implies that in \emph{every} stable matching the doctor is matched with a partner of low preference.
 Of course, the doctor-optimal stable matching is one of these stable matchings.
-So this conclusion must apply if we had instead run the doctor-proposal deferred-acceptance algorithm to find it.
+So this conclusion must apply if we had instead run the doctor-proposing deferred-acceptance algorithm to find it.
 The proof in~\cite{AKL17} is quite long and intricate.
-Cai and Thomas~\cite{CT22} provide a nice, short proof but, again, their proof is indirect based on the outline above for hospital-proposals.
+Cai and Thomas~\cite{CT22} provide a nice, short proof but, again, their proof is indirect based on the outline above for hospital-proposings.
 Recent works by Kanoria et. al.~\cite{kanoria2021matching}, and Potukuchi and Singh~\cite{PS24} extend this approach to the setting in which agents have incomplete preference lists.

-In this paper we present a direct proof that specifically analyzes the doctor-proposal deferred-acceptance algorithm.
+In this paper we present a direct proof that specifically analyzes the doctor-proposing deferred-acceptance algorithm.
 Let us formally state the result and then provide a high level overview of the proof strategy.